 This section displays the general schedule and completion status of the specific incident.
 You can enter/edit the start-date, closed-date (i.e. the due-date), estimate, actual and remaining effort.
 From these values, the system will display the calculated percent completion, progress indicator and producted final effort.
 Any custom date fields set up by the system administrator or product owner will also appear in this section (as shown below with the Review Date field).

 You can associate other incidents, requirements, test steps, tasks, and risks to an incident from this tab.

 The incidents and tasks in this list are ones that a user has decided are relevant to the current one and has created a direct link between them.
 In the case of requirements and test cases, the association can be either due to the creator of an incident directly linking the incident to the requirement or test step, or it can be the result of a tester executing a test-run and creating an incident during the test run.
 In this latter case, the check-box to the left of the association will be unavailable as the link is not editable.

 Read more about how to manage and add associations to this artifact

 Read about how the history tab works

 Creating a Requirement from an Incident

-Sometimes you may have a situation where an enhancement has been logged in the incident tracker and now that it has been approved, it needs to be converted into a formal requirement so that test cases and tasks can be generated from it.
-To aid this process, there is a button on the Associations tab that allows you to create a new requirement from the current incident and have it be automatically added to the requirements list.
-When that is performed an association is automatically added that links this new requirement to the original incident.
+Sometimes you may have an enhancement logged that now needs to be converted into a formal requirement.
+This may be useful for sprint planning or so test cases and tasks can be made from it.
+There is a shortcut to create a new requirement from the current incident; and it automatically creates an association between the new requirement and the incident.1

 The incident board is an alternative to the incident list page designed to let you view the incidents planned for the current product.
 You can access this feature by clicking on the Board icon in the top-right of the Incidents list page.
 You can switch back to the Incident list page by clicking on the Table view.